 Another available means for gathering information is by conducting a survey of transportation agencies.
 One of the first duties of the lead states team chair will be to work with the AASHTO program manager to forward to all team members the results from an initial survey of all AASHTO member organizations that identifies previous and planned uses of the focus technology and that gathers contact information for follow up.
-AASHTO will administer this survey prior to team formation (see initial survey template in Appendix B.1), using electronic distribution and possibly employing web site response collection methods.
+AASHTO will administer this survey prior to team formation (see initial survey template in Appendix B), using electronic distribution and possibly employing web site response collection methods.
 Results of the survey will be available to the lead states team prior to their initial meeting.
-The lead state team's survey
+The lead states team's survey follow-up plans should be identified in the marketing plan to be approved by the TIG executive committee.